JSensebe/jsensebe.github.io/projects/emals.md

 The EMALS system was new and the procedures were evolving.
 Much of the system relied on SME knowledge, requiring deep familiarity with EMALS procedures.
 In some cases, written maintenance procedures were rendered impossible by physical reconfigurations on the ship.

 ### **Day/Night Conditions**
 Operations required adjustments for day and night lighting conditions on the flight deck.
-This doubled the number of signaling animations: during the day, crew used hand signals; at night, they used lighted batons.
+Day and night operations required separate signaling systems: hand signals during the day and lighted batons at night, effectively doubling the number of signaling animations.

 ---